persalys/persalys/python/doc/developer_manual/validation/validation.rst

         - line 2 : change delta to 0.5, press enter

-          - size of the design of experiment : 19
+          - size of the design of experiments : 19

         - check all lines one by one :

           - fifth header item is checked
-          - size of the design of experiment : 76
+          - size of the design of experiments : 76

       - cancel